TOP 3 INDUSTRIES CANADA WANTS FOR THE STARTUP VISA

 Applying for the Canada Start-Up Visa (SUV) program requires a financial commitment, with total costs typically ranging between CAD $150,000 to $250,000+, depending on various factors.
 Below is a sample cost breakdown to help you plan your budget.
 These estimates include service provider fees and other expenses associated with securing support for your application.

-Cost of Preparing A PItch Deck | The cost of preparing a pitch deck for the Canada Start-Up Visa (SUV) program depends on the stage and viability of your business: - $3,000 – $5,000 → If you already own an innovative, scalable start-up generating $500K+ in annual revenue.
+Cost of Preparing A PItch Deck | The cost of preparing a pitch deck for the Canada Start-Up Visa (SUV) program depends on the stage and viability of your business:

 |